 Your guide to hiking in Cinque Terre including 1-6 day hiking itineraries.
 You’ll find out the best way to hike the Cinque Terre and the best time of year to go.
 In addition, the lesser-known but spectacular hiking trails in the region.

-Hiking in Cinque Terre can be a dream – medieval fishing villages, stunning far-reaching views of the Italian Riviera, the opportunity to refuel with delicious just-caught fish and a glass of local wine from the vineyards you’ve just hiked past.
-It offers hikers a lot more than just scenery.
+With its medieval fishing villages, stunning far-reaching views of the Italian Riviera, the opportunity to refuel with delicious just-caught fish and a glass of local wine from the vineyards you’ve just hiked past.

 However, there are a lot of things to figure out before you hike the Cinque Terre.
 Perhaps one of the most important things is that you shouldn’t just limit yourself to Cinque Terre.
 You’ll find incredible hiking trails all along the Italian Riviera.
 On our self-guided hiking tour Hiking the Italian Riviera: Cinque Terre and Beyond we give you the best of both worlds.

 You’ll hike in the world-famous (and often crowded) Cinque Terre and also explore a bit further along the coast.
 You’ll avoid the crowds and see stunning parts of the Italian Riviera that many travellers miss out on.

 We provide a detailed itinerary with step-by-step instructions for each hike, but you’re free to choose which one you do on which day and whether to choose the easier or more difficult option – when available.
 It’s your vacation.
 You choose what works for you.